-As an acupuncturist trained in Mei Zen cosmetic acupuncture, I get asked this question a lot.
+As an acupuncturist trained in Mei Zen cosmetic and facial acupuncture, I get asked this question a lot.
 So I’m going to tell it to you straight.

 Is it effective?
 Yes.
 Is it better than Botox?
 It depends.